Innovations We Support

 Medicinal Plants with Abortifacient Activity from Ayurvedic Medicine

-RoshniAgriBiotech India
+RoshniAgriBiotech

 RoshniAgriBiotech assesses medicinal plants used in India as traditional Ayurvedic medicine with potential to induce abortions.
 RoshniAgriBiotech will first review the literature to identify the medicinal plants.
 The use of these plants as abortifacients will be further assessed by interviewing folk medicine practitioners, and a shortlist of the five most promising candidates will be investigated.
 Standardized extracts of these plants will be assessed for their medicinal profile by using various laboratory techniques, and those showing potential abortifacient properties will be further tested.
 The ultimate goal of the project is to develop a pill from medicinal plants that is scientifically validated, cost-effective and acceptable to marginalized rural women in India.